 Fearless organizer, Matt holds out awesome vegan Thanksgiving dinners– something to be thankful for!

-This Thanksgiving was a rare treat for me.
-Drawn out by friends, Buy the Book Cafe was a perfect place for giving thanks for expat friendships and healthy eating.
+This Thanksgiving was a treat for us all.
+Drawn out by friends, Buy the Book Cafe was a perfect place for celebrating expat friendships and good eating.

 Sandy prepared both, meat and meatless options.
 The vegetarian meal included Tofurkey, mashed potatoes with gravy, bread stuffing, edamame (you wouldn’t believe how hard edamame is to find in Korea!) and pumpkin pie for only 15,000W (approx $13)!
 All the things I was drooling over while teaching my classes about Thanksgiving.